w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 * **Accessible coding solutions** for developers and testers
 * **Writing accessible content** for non-technical content authors

-Document and share experience from projects to build knowledge and benefit from ongoing improvements in creating accessible websites.
+Document and share experience from past and present projects to build knowledge and benefit from ongoing improvements in creating accessible websites.
 Consider how to capture and communicate lessons learned, successful approaches, and good techniques.
 Include what didn't work as well as what did to avoid time being spent on approaches known to have problems.

 {::nomarkdown}
 <%= support %>